10Q Keep It Quarterly

 Public comment period is open.
 Every comment becomes part of the legal record the SEC must consider.

-Comment period closes.
+Comment period is closed.
 SEC reviews submissions before voting on a final rule.

 Too late to influence the record.